quaderno/quaderno.js/v1/README.md

 }
 ```

-* If the success handler is called, it will create an input with the transaction details and will send the form to your server.
+* If the success handler is called, it will create an input with the customer id and will send the form to your server.
 * If the error handler is called it will show the error and reactivate the button

 Take a look at the [full example](subscriptions_example.html) form to see everything put together.